Court docs reveal motive behind transgender teen’s murder

 Bogdanov said he went to work in Portland immediately after Nikki walked away from the van — yet, his cell phone records revealed he actually drove out to the area of Larch Mountain and returned to his brother’s house about an hour and 25 minutes later.

 A citizen found a human skull on Dec.
 7 in the Larch Mountain woods.
-A forensic analysis confirmed the skull, along with additional remains, belonged to Nikki.
+A search and rescue team was deployed, which then searched the very steep and wooded area for any other remains and evidence.
+Forensic analysis later confirmed the skull, along with additional remains, belonged to Nikki.

 Clark County Medical Examiner Dr. Burt ruled Nikki’s death a homicide by asphyxiation.